jorgemanzo/get-size/README.md

 Just some useful functions I wrote for C++
 These should work pretty universially for anyone working with C strings!

-Here is some descriptions on how these functions work (also stateed in isValid.h)
+Here is some descriptions on how these functions work (also stated in isValid.h)

 bool isValidint(char *txt);